juliafrankenberg/SPLINTR_ref_library/README.md

 This is the analysis to check the diversity of the SPLINTR barcode libraries.
-I first analysed the sequenced BFP library.
+Analysis will tell us:
+How many barcodes are present
+What the frequency distribution whether PCR technical replicates are good will give us a fasta file to use as a reference for barcoding experiments using this library

 Following original paper's github: https://github.com/DaneVass/SPLINTR_preprocessing/tree/main